dvbuntu/ogre/README.md

 Unit strength is listed next to the unit.
 Getting close to an enemy unit will cause them to fight, wounding both but sending the loser backwards (this is how you can take over a town with an occupant).

-Deploy new units (anywhere!) if you got the extra funds and need more soldiers.
+Deploy new units in your towns if you've got the extra funds and need more soldiers.
 Your enemy will do the same as her units bounce from town to town.

 Controls
 --------